 Update Monitoring ( SM13 )

 The record that needs to be updated by update process is displayed in SM13 with status INIT.
-If the records stays for longer time in INIT status that indicates the updates are busy or there are no sufficient update processes or update mechanism is deactivate from SM14.
+If the records stay for a longer time in INIT status that indicates the updates are busy or there are no sufficient update processes or update mechanism is deactivate from SM14.

-Update handles the record and change the status to “RUN”.
-If the update stays long time in status RUN then any one of these might be the problem you are facing.
+Update handles the record and changes the status to “RUN”.
+If the update stays a long time in status RUN then any one of these might be the problem you are facing.

 1. Longer Update